 Maryland's reputation as a leader in design education has been built upon a solid conviction that the intellectual processes of design are inextricably interwoven with and informed by knowledge of building and construction.
 Maryland has maintained a long-standing tradition of stressing personal competence and excellence in both design and technology.

 The Integrated Design Studio (originally called the Comprehensive Design Studio), the gateway semester between the Foundation Studios and the Advanced Graduate Studios, received national recognition in 1995 from the American Institute of Architects Education Honors Program.
 The AIA award recognizes significant achievement in the formulation, implementation and outcome of architectural instruction.

 Students enrolled in the Master of Architecture Program can pursue a Certificate in Urban Design.
-Post-professional degree students can enroll in an advanced Master of Science in Architecture program with a focus in urban design.
-Experts from government, business and planning, readily available within the region, serve to enrich the studio courses.
+Post-professional degree students can enroll in an advanced Master of Science in Architecture Program with a focus on urban design.
+Experts from government, business and planning are readily available within the region and serve to enrich the studio courses.

 Students who wish to explore the heritage of our built environment gain hands-on experience at continuing preservation programs in Cape May, New Jersey, and at Kiplin Hall in England, while earning credit toward a Certificate in Historic Preservation.

 Students also may enroll in courses offered by the Real Estate Development Program, such as: finance, market analysis, land entitlements, property and asset management, construction management and more.